bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-61.md

   - 11ty Bundle
 ---

-_An email version of this blog is available. **[Subscribe here](#newsletter-subscribe)**._

 ---

-**_Some notes from Bob:_**
+### A note from Bob:

-1. _We're back from our international travel.
-It's been almost a month since the [last issue](/blog/11ty-bundle-60/), so this issue is a big one._
+- We're back from our international travel.
+It's been almost a month since the [last issue](/blog/11ty-bundle-60/), so this issue is a big one.

-2. _I've decided to do a little housekeeping.
+- I've decided to do a little housekeeping.
 I've removed one starter that was on a version of Eleventy less than 1.0.
-I've also removed a few sites that were no longer available._
+I've also removed a few sites that were no longer available.

-3. _For those of you who subscribe to the email version of this, apologies in advance for the "message clipping" that Gmail will likely do._
+- For those of you who subscribe to the email version of this, apologies in advance for the "message clipping" that Gmail will likely do.

-4. _Enjoy!_
+- Enjoy!

 ---

+### Highlights

 **Fill out Survey Awesome.** From the Eleventy blog, Zach is [asking for help by filling out Survey Awesome](https://www.11ty.dev/blog/survey-awesome/): _"As 11ty joined Font Awesome a few short months ago, our project is again relying on survey results to inform future priorities and focus.
 Alongside the Font Awesome folks, we’re giving the 11ty Community a first look at [Survey Awesome](https://survey.awesome.me/) — a larger and more comprehensive survey about how folks are building for the web, start to end."_